shreyajoshi144/dineflow-restaurant-insights-engine/Readme.md

-# Dineflow — Production-Grade Restaurant Reservation & Analytics Platform
+# Dineflow - Restaurant Insights Engine

-A production-grade full-stack reservation system built with FastAPI, SQLAlchemy, SQLite, and Streamlit.
-The project is designed to showcase backend engineering and data-focused skills, including secure authentication, role-based access control, booking conflict resolution, rate limiting, and SQL-powered analytics.
+Dineflow is a production-grade restaurant reservation and analytics platform that I built to strengthen my backend and data engineering skills.
+My goal was to create a project that goes beyond basic CRUD operations and demonstrates how real-world systems are designed, secured, and optimized.

+The application allows users to sign up, log in securely, check table availability, and make reservations while automatically handling booking conflicts and enforcing daily booking limits.
+Administrators can manage users and reservations, cancel bookings without deleting historical data, and explore interactive dashboards to analyze booking trends, peak hours, cancellation rates, and table utilization.

+The backend was developed with FastAPI, SQLAlchemy, and SQLite, while the admin analytics dashboard was built using Streamlit.
+Through this project, I gained practical experience in REST API development, relational database design, JWT authentication, role-based access control, business rule enforcement, and SQL-based analytics.

 ---